Bobbias/pyjakt/README.md

 Much of the current code is based off of translating the Jakt self-hosting source into python.
 Future plans include native code generation via [LLVM](https://llvm.org).

+## Python versions supported

+As of writing, the current version of llvmlite supports python versions 3.7 to 3.10, thus this project also requires a payhon version within that range.

 ## Project Status

 - [x] Lexing